Hubmaru/fleamarket_sample_80b/README.md

 ## Association
 - has_many: images, dependent: :destroy
 - has_one: purchase
-- has_one: brand
+- belongs_to: brand
-- has_one: category
+- belongs_to: category
 - has_one_active_hash: cost
 - has_one_active_hash: days_to_ship
 <!-- - has_one_active_hash: brand